17 June to 16 September 2017

 ‘Liverpoole is one of the wonders of Britain.
 What it may grow to in time I know not.’
 Daniel Defoe, 1715

-Liverpool(e): Mover, Shaker, Architectural Risk-Taker is the first exhibition at RIBA North, the new national architecture centre on the Liverpool Waterfront, which opens on 17 June to the public.
+Liverpool(e): Mover, Shaker, Architectural Risk-Taker was the first exhibition at RIBA North, the new national architecture centre on the Liverpool Waterfront, which opened on 17 June 2017 to the public.
 Celebrating Liverpool’s architectural ambition and history, the show features over 30 original drawings, models and watercolours from the RIBA Collections for designs for Liverpool that were never realised.
 Many of the drawings are on display to the public for the first time thanks to National Lottery players, as they have been restored by a £67,000 grant from the Heritage Lottery Fund (HLF).
 Collectively, they reveal much about the process behind Liverpool’s development, from architectural competitions to speculative ideas that were not realised.
 Dating from the 1700’s to the mid 20th century, highlights of the exhibition range from a Seaman’s Memorial on the Waterfront to drawings by Sir Denys Lasdun, Sir Edwin Lutyens and Sir Giles Gilbert Scott for the city’s two famous cathedrals.

 In a newly commissioned film, leading architects look at Liverpool’s architectural audacity, its willingness to consider unconventional schemes and how this maverick enthusiasm has resulted in the dramatic and celebrated skyline we see today.